Modular concept allows for easy system renewal and extension

 Extensions are possible at any time

 RET’s decision for INIT’s new vehicle equipment illustrates how INIT’s modular software and hardware solutions offer complete flexibility and can be extended at any time based on the public transport companies’ requirements.
-Further system extensions are already planned: RET is expected to follow INIT’s ITCS on its way towards electro mobility, enabling Rotterdam’s dispatchers to meet the operational challenges of electric busses such as limited and temperature dependent range and charging times.
+Further system extensions are already planned: RET is expected to follow INIT’s ITCS on its way towards electro mobility, enabling Rotterdam’s dispatchers to meet the operational challenges of electric buses such as limited and temperature dependent range and charging times.
 Thus RET has a modern system in place that prepares Rotterdam's public transport for a sustainable future.